 Thank you for your interest in the UCDS Graduate School of Education!
-We are accepting applications for fall of 2023 enrollment.
+We are accepting applications for fall 2024 enrollment.
 Applicants will be considered on a rolling, space-available basis.
 We are currently reviewing applications as they are received.

 How to Apply